 Penalty fees, far and away, are the easiest ways for banks to make money.
-Fortunately, they are just as easy to avoid if you plan ahead.
+However, they are just as easy to avoid if you plan ahead.
 Always be sure you know where your in-network ATMs are.
-If you plan on traveling, be sure that you have either have your debit card, cash, or traveler's checks on hand.
-Knowing your bank's fee schedule will help prevent any unnecessary fees to your account as well.
+If you plan on traveling, be sure that you have either your debit card, cash, or traveler’s checks on hand.
+Therefore, knowing your bank’s fee schedule will help prevent any unnecessary fees to your account as well.

 Banking Basics #6: Emergency Funds